grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 If you choose to create a committee, each classifier will have to retrain at each iteration of Active Learning, increasing the waiting times between queries.

-When using a committee, whenever the model is saved, rather than being a single file for the classifier, it is saved as a folder of classifier files, which would need to continue being used together as an ensemble.
+When using a committee, when the model is saved, rather than being a single file for the classifier, it is saved as a folder of classifier files, which would need to continue being used together as an ensemble.

 .. note::